Amplitude-Developer-Docs/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 #### Using Google Analytics events forwarder

 Amplitude offers a Google Analytics events forwarder which is a low-code solution that works as a plugin to the Amplitude Browser SDK.
-This plugin is installed on your application listens for events that Google Analytics (GA4) tracks.
+Once this plugin is installed on your application, it listens for events that Google Analytics (GA4) tracks.
 For each event sent to Google Analytics (GA4), a corresponding event is sent to Amplitude.

 ##### Initializing Amplitude with Google Analytics events forwarder